-In this unit, we will be doing two main things: learning what functions are, and learning how to draw graphs.
+In this unit, we'll be doing two main things: learning what functions are, and learning how to draw graphs.
 There will be plenty of plotting...but not much scheming.
 Sorry.

 We'll see how to go from equations to graphs and from graphs back to equations.
 That's right, we're going to buy you a round-trip ticket.
 We'll spend a while looking at linear equations, which are equations that produce graphs of straight lines.
 (See the word "line" in the word "linear?")

-Finally, we'll look at some types of equations that aren't linear and see what kind of pictures we get out of those.
+Finally, we'll look at some types of equations that aren't linear and see what kinds of pictures we get out of those.
 We're hoping hearts and rainbows, but we're not counting our chickens.